ArrowM/Queue-Bot/README.md

 2. Use `/help setup` and follow the instructions

 ## Commands
+Most commands will be hidden until you have at least one queue.

 ### Commands for Everyone
 `/display` - Display the users in a queue.
 These messages stay updated